noahbartfield/hum/README.md

 <b>Viewing Song Details and CRUD Functionality</b>

 When viewing the song details, the user can view the lyrics, title, name of artist, and YouTube link for the found song.
 There is also a field for which the user can choose to enter a comment about the song.
 The user can input these comments before saving and/or when viewing and editing previously saved songs.
-The user has the option to delete any previously saved song from the sidebar view.
+The user has the option view, edit, or delete any previously saved song from the collapsible sidebar view.

 ![HUM Demo 2](humDemo2.gif)